walkerdb/dsc_workshops/web_scraping/readme.md

 ```

 ## A web-scraping workflow
+So, now that we know the basics of how to use the tools, how do we go about applying them?
+After doing this for a while, I've settled on a workflow for scraping that works pretty well for me.
+It boils down to this:
+1. Look at the source of a target page
+2. Play around with a prototype to narrow down bs4 search terms
+3. Write out the code for a single page
+4. Write out the code to loop through all pages
+5. Write the results to a file

+And that's it!
+Here are those steps in more detail:

 ### Step 1: Look at the source
-So, now that we know the basics of how to use the tools, how do we go about applying them?

 Let's say we're doing a research project on early Italian poetry, and we need the raw text for every poem in a particular manuscript.
 Once we've identified a potential data source (in this instance, wikisource), step one is to take a look at the source code of [one of the target pages](https://it.wikisource.org/wiki/Canzoniere_\(Rerum_vulgarium_fragmenta\)/Lasciato_%C3%A0i,_Morte,_senza_sole_il_mondo) to see if you can eyeball some ways you might use beautifulsoup to get at the data you want.